Early Christian Women and Wine

 It is evident that none of the early church theologians forbade the consumption of wine.
 In fact, it was quite the opposite.

 Clement of Rome sums up how Early Christians viewed drinking.
-He died in 100 AD.
+He died around 99 AD.
 He states, “It is fitting, then, that some apply wine by way of physic, for the sake of health alone, and others for purposes of relaxation and enjoyment.
 For first, wine makes the man who has drunk it more benignant than before, more agreeable to his boon companions, kinder to his domestics, and more pleasant to his friends.
 But when intoxicated, he becomes violent instead.”

 The Role of Early Christian Women